Twin paradox: What it looks like: the relativistic Doppler shift

-The asymmetry in the Doppler shifted images
+Asymmetry in the Doppler shifted images

-The asymmetry between the Earth and the space ship is manifested in this diagram by the fact that more blue-shifted (fast aging) images are received by the ship.
-Put another way, the space ship sees the image change from a red-shift (slower aging of the image) to a blue-shift (faster aging of the image) at the midpoint of its trip (at the turnaround, 3 years after departure); the Earth sees the image of the ship change from red-shift to blue shift after 9 years (almost at the end of the period that the ship is absent).
+The asymmetry between the Earth and the space ship is manifested in this diagram by the fact that more blue-shifted (fast ageing) images are received by the ship.
+Put another way, the space ship sees the image change from a red-shift (slower ageing of the image) to a blue-shift (faster ageing of the image) at the midpoint of its trip (at the turnaround, 3 years after departure); the Earth sees the image of the ship change from red-shift to blue shift after 9 years (almost at the end of the period that the ship is absent).
 In the next section, one will see another asymmetry in the images: the Earth twin sees the ship twin age by the same amount in the red and blue shifted images; the ship twin sees the Earth twin age by different amounts in the red and blue shifted images.